plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 ### Form Presentation Contracts

-A form presentation translates the `ValueHostsManager` validation state into changes to one form-level consumer.
-Typical consumers include Validation Summaries and submit controls.
+A form presentation translates the `ValueHostsManager` validation state into changes to one form-level element.
+Typical elements include Validation Summaries and submit controls.

 Form presentations are separate from field presentations because they receive an `IValueHostsManager` and `ValidationState` rather than an individual `IFieldValueHost` and `ValueHostValidationState`.

-`FormValidationDispatcher` locates each relevant consumer element, reads its installed `IJivsDomElement.jivsFormPresentation`, and invokes `apply()` with the callback’s `IValueHostsManager` and complete `ValidationState`.
+`FormValidationDispatcher` locates each relevant element, reads its installed `IJivsDomElement.jivsFormPresentation`, and invokes `apply()` with the callback’s `IValueHostsManager` and complete `ValidationState`.

 #### Form Presentation Interface and Base Class